The Sunshine Vitamin

 • The Great Indoors – it is not natural to work in a cubicle, behind a desk and drive long distances.
 We are not outdoors nearly enough to obtain sufficient exposure to the sun for the manufacture of this compound.
 Approximately a half hour of full body exposure is required to make 10,000 IU of Vitamin D.

 • The Sunscreen Debate – the fear of sun exposure and recommendations to wear sunscreen blocks UVB rays from getting through to the skin to create Vitamin D3.
 Sunscreen is necessary for prolonged exposure to the sun, but it is essential to build a natural defense to sun exposure over time.
-However, be aware, the darker the skin, the less Vitamin D is made!
+However, beware, the darker the skin, the less of this nutrient is made!

-• What depletes Vitamin D? – Certain medications can either deplete the body of Vitamin D stores or inhibit the absorption or conversion of Vitamin D. These medications include:
+• What depletes Vitamin D? – Certain medications can either deplete the body of Vitamin D stores or inhibit the absorption or conversion.
+These medications include:

-How do we get sufficient Vitamin D?
-Shouldn’t our bodies make enough Vitamin D with sufficient sun exposure?
-There are so many factors involved in the production of Vitamin D, that very often the majority of the population does not achieve optimal levels of this crucial nutrient.
+Shouldn’t our bodies make enough with adequate sun exposure?
+There are so many factors involved in its production, that very often the majority of the population does not achieve optimal levels of this crucial nutrient.
 Both the Vitamin D Council and the Vitamin D Society recommend daily supplementation in the amount of 1000 – 5000 IU daily.
 However, experts and current research have shown 10,000 IU daily supplementation to be both optimal and preventative in regards to diseases associated with Vitamin D deficiency and maintaining optimal levels measured through blood values.

 Our recommendation?
 Have your Vitamin D levels checked every 3 months and base your supplement levels on maintaining optimal levels of this essential nutrient.
 Your health depends on it!